 Dog food labels can be very misleading.
 For example, peanut shells can show up on labels as vegetable fiber but they add little nutritional value.
 In truth, that is a pretty mild example—other feed ingredients and preservatives can be downright harmful.
 So always pick a dog food that is 100% free from fillers and preservatives.

 4. Minimal cooking means maximum nutrition.

-Lightly cooking fresh, whole-food ingredients is a superior way to maximize nutrition, digestibility and taste.
+Lightly cooking fresh, whole-food ingredients is a superior way to maximize nutrition, digestibility, and taste.
 Studies have shown that dogs digest gently cooked whole food better than kibble.
-The minimal cooking process is also superior to feeding a raw diet because gentle cooking protects the healthy nutrients while eliminating potential contamination hazards that can exist from feeding raw food.
+The minimal cooking process is also superior to feeding a raw diet because gentle cooking protects healthy nutrients while eliminating potential contamination hazards that can exist from feeding raw food.